microsoft/NativeKeras/README.md

 NativeKeras is a *proof of concept* at this stage.
 * Windows is the only supported platform
 * No GPU use yet
+* Recurrent neural networks are not supported, however, there is [a plan to enable them](#goals-and-roadmap)

 # Installation